 In recent years more CEOs have taken responsibility over digital transformation leadership and recruited Chief Digital Officers to do so.
 When it boils down to the CEO and digital transformation several questions arise such as the importance of digital transformation and the role of the CEO.

 It obviously depends on the CEOs you ask (there tends to be a difference between those running large multinational companies and smaller regional firms as challenges are not exactly the same) and at the answers you’re seeking.
-As mentioned in our digital transformation 2018 kick-off article, context does matter.
+Context does matter.

 One of the companies that has been looking at the CEO and digital transformation is BT Global Services in a report which it released end 2017 with a focus on multinationals.
 To understand the importance of digital transformation for CEOs of multinational companies in general and the digital transformation attitudes and evolutions across three major areas that are important in digital transformation and for BT the company commissioned a survey, conducted by the EIU.
 400 global CEOs participated.
 An overview of some key takeaways regarding multinational company CEOs and digital transformation.